psrc/itm-tutorial-2016/index.md

   the pitch.
 -->

-Hi there!
-Scripting Carpentry is a set of introductory workshops that can help get you up to speed on tools that will make your work day easier.
+At this year's TRB Innovations in Travel Modeling Conference, we will host three tutorials that can help get you up to speed on tools to make your work day easier.
 This course is based on materials produced by [Software Carpentry]({{site.swc_site}}).
 Software Carpentry's mission is to help scientists and engineers get more research done in less time and with less pain by teaching them basic lab skills for scientific computing.

-This hands-on workshop will cover basic concepts and tools, including program design, version control, data management, and task automation.
-Participants will be encouraged to help one another and to apply what they have learned to their own research problems.
+These hands-on workshops will cover basic concepts and workflow with Python, Git, and R.

+<b>Travel Analysis and Modeling using Python</b><br>
+Sunday, May 1, 2016 1:00 p.m. - 2:45 p.m.<br>
+Moderators: Brice Nichols and Billy Charlton (Puget Sound Regional Council)<br>
+Interested in learning Python but don't know where to start?
+Join us for this laptops-open tutorial that starts with the very basics and builds the basic skills you will need to use Python for travel analysis.

+<b>Tools for Collaborative Open Source Model Development: GitHub and beyond!</b><br>
+Sunday, May 1, 2016 3:00 p.m. - 5:00 p.m.<br>
+Moderators: Billy Charlton and Brice Nichols (Puget Sound Regional Council)<br>
+This laptops-open tutorial will build skills necessary for effective collaborative software development including version control, issue-tracking, documentation, release planning, testing, and code review using GitHub and other associated tools.

+<b>Using R for Data Cleaning, Munging, Visualizing, and Modeling</b><br>
+Tuesday, May 3, 2016 1:30 p.m. - 3:00 p.m.<br>
+Moderators: Josie Kressner (Transport Foundry) and Greg Macfarlane (Parsons Brinckerhoff)<br>
+This laptops-open tutorial will help you get your data munging, cleaning, and mathematical modeling done fast and cleanly in R. Hands-on experience during this session will use ACS PUMS, CTPP, NHTS, and other travel datasets you are familiar with for travel analysis.

 <!--
   AUDIENCE